Content from What is a reprex and why is it useful?

 - Lookup function syntax, use, and examples using R Documentation (?help calls)

-- Describe the general category of error message (e.g. syntax error, semantic errors, package-specific errors, etc.)
+- Describe a general category of error message (e.g. syntax error, semantic errors, package-specific errors, etc.) # be more explicit about semantic errors?

-- Describe the output of code you are seeking
+- Describe the output of code you are seeking. ## identify relevant warnings or code output

 - Identify which problems are better suited for asking for further help, including online help and reprex